googlicius/load-assets/README.md

 # Load Assets

-Utilities to load assets asynchonously: javascript, css, images,...
+Utilities to load assets programatically: javascript, css, images,...

 ## Motivation

-I am a fan of using javascript libraries from their CDN rather than include them in our application bundle.
-If you are building application with React.js, Angular, Vue.js, there are many wrapper of libraries you need.
+I am a fan of using javascript libraries from their CDN rather than include them in the application bundle.
+If you are building application with React.js, Angular, or Vue.js, there are many wrapper of libraries you need.
 But it causes a problem called [`bi-incompatible`](#two-way-incompatible) (that's what I call it) when you upgrade your framework to latest version.
 Some javascript libraries doesn't support npm installation, or you just want to load it as lazy way (when user reach a specific page).

 ## Installation